Eurocode 3 Structural Steel Design

 Design structural steel members according to EN 1993-1-1 standards.
 Our engine automates section classification and stability checks for any loading scenario.

-Design Check Methodology
+Design Check Overview

 EC3 categorizes sections into Classes 1–4 based on width-to-thickness ratios.
 This is critical for determining whether a section can reach its full plastic capacity or if local buckling will limit the design.
+Partial safety factors (γM0, γM1) provide resistance reduction margins, with values set by each country's National Annex.

 Clause Compliance Coverage: